stormchaserroleplaying/stormchaserRPG/Spells/1/Evocation/index.md

 *As you hold your hands with thumbs touching and fingers spread, a thin sheet of flames shoots forth from your outstretched fingertips.*

-Make a spell attack vs the Dexterity defence of each creature in the area.
+Make a evocation attack vs the Dexterity defence of each creature in the area.
 On a hit, a creature takes 3d6 fire damage, or half as much damage on a miss.

 The fire ignites any flammable objects in the area that aren't being worn or carried.